Chris-McGonigle/emmas-beauty-parlour/README.md

 * Result: TEST PART PASSED
     * Each service page provides a brief description of the service being offered.
 Time taken for these services however are not available.
     * The client advises that the time taken for each service differs per client, depending on their indiviudal needs.
-The client felt that including a time could possibly provide a custiomer with a false impression of time taken, as they may have to take longer than standard.
+The client felt that including a time could possibly provide a customer with a false impression of time taken, as they may have to take longer than standard.

 5. As a user, I want to be provided with directions to the business.